 Keller doesn’t break that statement down, but he provides an illustration of how both rationalism and mysticism are insufficient to know God.
 I will summarize Keller’s illustrations and provide my own take on the subject of knowing God.
 Neither rationalism nor mysticism are sufficient, alone, to enable us to know God, and the reason why is that God revealed Himself in the person of Jesus.

 A person might say that he would believe in God if we can prove that God exists.
 Such a person would be looking for evidence, reasons, rationality.
-There is a wealth of evidence, reasons, and rational bases for believing that Christianity is true, but that “proof” is not irrefutable, unquestionable, or mathematical in nature.
+There is a wealth of evidence, reasons, and rational bases for believing that God exists and Christianity is true, but that “proof” is not irrefutable, unquestionable, or mathematical in nature.

 This is the “wrong path”, says Keller.
 Any philosophy professor worth his salt will explain in an introduction to philosophy course that there are no philosophical proofs in any absolute sense.
 Absolute proof doesn’t exist outside of mathematics and logic.

 For example, there is no way for me to prove that I am not a butterfly dreaming that I am writer.
 If I say that I know who I am, and I know what I am doing, I am using my cognitive faculties.
 I am assuming that my cognitive faculties are working accurately, but you might not be willing to assume they are working correctly.
 If you demand that I prove that my cognitive faculties are working correctly, I can’t do that.

 I can’t prove that my cognitive faculties are working properly without using my cognitive faculties that I am trying to prove are working properly.
 I can’t provide the “proof” without begging the question and assuming the very thing I am trying to prove.